Ganga Sahai

-Ganga Sahai, also known as Ganga Sahaya, was a late 19th-century Sanskrit scholar.
-He was the Dewan Bundi State of British India from 1877 to 1913.
+Pandit Ganga Sahai, also known as Ganga Sahaya, was a late 19th-century Sanskrit scholar.
+He was the Dewan of Bundi State in British India from 1877 to 1913.

 Ganga Sahai belonged to the Nyaya school of Hindu philosophy.
 He transliterated and translated the Bhagavata Purana from archaic Sanskrit to a more easily understood form of Sanskrit being spoken at that time in the scholarly community.
 This commentary is known as "Anvitartha Prakashika".
 His work was published by the Venkateshwara Press in Bombay, India in 1901.